o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/configuring/configuration-collision-layers.md

 * **Enemies** - Entities that move via script or AI that can deal damage to, and receive damage from, player controlled entities.
 * **Projectiles** - Entities that can deal damage.

 A project can have up to 64 PhysX collision layers.
 The layers that you define are specific to your project.
 When a **PhysX Collider** component is added to an entity, it is assigned a collision layer with index **\[0\]** called `Default`.
-This can't be changed.
 You can assign each collider component to one layer.
 An entity can have multiple collider components assigned to different layers.

 ## Create a collision layer